jjjahnke/tormenta_talk_iii/README.md

 ## Future Vision

 The system is designed to evolve into a web application with browser plugin integration for URL-based article collection, while maintaining the core local processing engine.

 ---

-*Part of the Tormenta ecosystem - Building tools for efficient information consumption*

----